The-Vegapunks/dermai_python_server/README.md

 ## Conclusion

 With the DermAI server set up and running, you can now process images for skin condition classification via the `/predict` endpoint.
 This server is a critical component of the DermAI application, enabling AI-driven healthcare solutions.
 If you encounter any issues or need further customization, refer to the project documentation or contact the development team.

----

-This documentation should guide users through setting up the DermAI server and interacting with the `/predict` endpoint effectively.